 This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To sign up for our special offer and benefit from the Allies in Recovery eLearning program, click here.

-We know that in various ways that we have been enabling his drug use and are trying to scale those activities back.
+We know that in various ways that we have been enabling his drug use and are trying to scale this back.
 One way is money.
-He has a part time job (still in high school) but he does not have free access to the money that he earns.
-A few months ago we found out that he was ordering research chemicals online so we took away his debit card to prevent him from ordering more.
-Now when he gets paid he gives us his check and we give him some (roughly half) of his money and put the rest in a separate account.
-Even though he does not have access to all his money he still manages from time to time to get ahold of benzos, which is the main drug we’re afraid of.
+He has a part time job (still in high school) but he does not have full access to the money that he earns.
+A few months ago we found out that he ordered research chemicals online so we took away his debit card.
+Now when he gets paid he gives us his check and we give him roughly half and put the rest in a separate account.
+Even though he does not have access to all his money he still manages from time to time to get ahold of benzos.

 By us giving him the cash that he earns from work, is that enabling him?
-Would it be better to give him control of his debit card and make him responsible for his own cash so we’re not seen as financing his usage?
-We’re so afraid he’ll just spend all his money on street xanax and drive himself further into addiction, or possibly death due to a fentanyl-laced pill.
-What are your opinions?”
+Would it be better to give him control of his debit card and make him responsible for his own cash so we’re not seen as financing his use?”

 The CRAFT approach is by far the best option— Dominique Simon-Levine presents options for ‘controlling’ their son’s spending